Awards from previous years

 Design concept by Derek Luckhurst

 Architectural Design by P. Dean Associates and Steven Jones Plan Design

 Click here for more info

 THE THOMAS FOWELL BUXTON MONUMENT, BINCLEAVES GREEN, RODWELL.

 The Society has made two awards for the splendid neo-classical monument to Sir Thomas Fowell Buxton at Bincleaves Green.

 A Special Award is given to the Thomas Fowell Buxton Society for the monument, which has been created in recognition of the major part played by Sir Thomas Fowell Buxton, owner of Belfield House and MP for Weymouth, in bringing about the abolition of slavery in the British Empire in 1833, as well as other social reforms.
-In particular the unstinting work in the achievement of this project by Dr. John Fannon and Mrs. Joyce Fannon is most praiseworthy.
+In particular the unstinting work in the achievement of this project by the members of The Thomas Fowell Buxton Society is most praiseworthy.

 Awarded to: The Thomas Fowell Buxton Society.

 The Practical Artistry Award goes to Weymouth College’s Stonemasonry Department for the design and creation of the Monument, an obelisk in Portland stone, of good neo-classical design appropriate to the era in which Sir Thomas Fowell Buxton was active, and finely carved with detailed images of significance to his life and work in the abolition of slavery.
 It enhances the open space of Bincleaves Green, providing a focal point for views in various directions.

 Designed by Peter Loizou, former student, now lecturer in Stonemasonary.